Dingodhole/arkea-bot/README.md

-# arkea-bot
+# Arkea Bot - obsolete version
-Official Arkea Discord bot
+This version of Arkea bot doesn't work any more.